Priory is the leading independent provider of behavioural care in the UK.

 Priory has a strong track record of clinical quality.
-Our facilities are inspected by external bodies through the CQC or Ofsted, alongside other regulatory standards that capture our high levels of compliance.
+Our facilities are regularly inspected by external regulatory bodies such as the CQC.
+In addition, we are able to demonstrate good compliance outcomes and a strong ratings profile.
 Priory has also achieved ISO accreditation, and with strict clinical governance protocols in place, we ensure that we deliver consistently high quality person-centred care, education and support.

 For more information, please visit our safety, quality and compliance page.

-In 2014 we opened our first Priory Wellbeing Centre in Fenchurch Street, London, and acquired the Castlecare Group, one of the UK’s leading providers of local authority funded children’s services.
-Castlecare, part of our Education and Children's Services division, delivers high quality services across children’s homes and specialist schools.
+In 2014, we opened our first Priory Wellbeing Centre in Fenchurch Street, London, and acquired the Castlecare Group, one of the UK’s leading providers of local authority funded children’s services.
+Castlecare, which formed part of our Education and Children's Services division, delivers high quality services across children’s homes and specialist schools.

 In December 2015, we acquired Progress Care, a leading provider of specialist education and care in Lancashire.
 Progress Care’s service for young adults became part of Priory Adult Care Services, and its children's service joined Priory Education and Children’s Services.

 In November 2016, Priory merged with Partnerships in Care, a UK-based healthcare company owned by Acadia.
-This saw 66 sites, with a total of 1,890 beds, join The Priory Group.
+This resulted in 66 sites, with a total of 1,890 beds, joining Priory.

-On 14th November 2017, Aspire Scotland joined our Education and Children’s Services division.
-Aspire provides education and care to young people aged 8 to 18 years, with complex needs.
-30 residential beds across 7 children's homes and a day school joined the division, as well as a café and member’s gym for both students and the general public.
+In November 2017, Aspire Scotland joined our Education and Children’s Services division.
+Aspire provided education and care to young people aged 8 to 18 years, with complex needs.
+Thirty residential beds across seven children's homes and a day school joined the division, as well as a café and member’s gym for both students and the general public.

 Our purpose and behaviours